ufjschool/ob-s14/drafts/second/HauntedStory.md

 ####A Little History

 Jutting ungracefully out of the corner of 13th Street and Museum Road, Beaty Towers is a campus landmark and, to some, an eyesore.
-The coed dorm was somewhat eerily known as the “Twin Towers” when it opened in 1967, but was eventually named after professor Robert Calder Beaty (http://www.uff.ufl.edu/Facilities/Facilities.asp?ID=104).
-Beaty was a WWI veteran and former University of Florida Dean of Student Personnel who retired in 1960.
+The coed dorm was somewhat eerily known as the “Twin Towers” when it opened in 1967 but was eventually named after professor Robert Calder Beaty (http://www.uff.ufl.edu/Facilities/Facilities.asp?ID=104).
+Beaty was a World War I veteran and former University of Florida Dean of Student Personnel who retired in 1960.

 The UF Housing history book (http://www.housing.ufl.edu/media/about/aboutus.historybookpdf.pdf) calls Beaty Towers an “architectural anomaly” on campus, because high-rise residential facilities were nonexistent at UF and scarce throughout the southeast in general.
 Each of the 200 apartments in Beaty typically house four students, with two bedrooms, one bathroom and a common living area and kitchenette.